Plan Your Visit

-Visual schedules or guides are intended for people, especially children, on the autism spectrum.
+Visual schedules or guides are intended for people on the autism spectrum.
 These guides help prepare people for their visit and cover important things to remember.
 They have images and written recommended schedules highlighting how to explore the Museum.
 The guides are available online so visitors can have the information beforehand.

 We have updated our visual guides to reflect the changes caused by COVID-19.
 If you have a question, concern, or suggestion about accessibility, call us at (919) 839-6262 or reach out via email.

 Admission to the Museum’s permanent collection and Museum Park is free; free timed tickets are required to encourage social distancing.
 Visitors can reserve free timed tickets for a no-touch entry experience.
 Tickets are also available in both buildings; cash transactions are not accepted at this time.

 Admission is charged to visit West Building and the permanent collection during the annual four-day fundraiser Art in Bloom.
 There is a charge for some special exhibitions and programs, such as concerts, films, classes, and performances.